dscho/pagefind-xkcd-demo/content/comics/2019-6-28-predictive-models.md

 ---
 [Cueball is sitting in an office chair at a desk typing on a laptop.
 Above him is the text he writes along with what the predictive text tool suggests, the latter in grey text.
 The TAB at the end is in a small frame.]

 Cueball typing: Long live the revolution.
-Our next meeting will be at| the docks at midnight on June 28 [tab]
+Our next meeting will be at<span style="color:gray">| the docks at midnight on June 28 [tab]</span>

-Cueball: Aha, found them!
+Cueball: *Aha, found them!*

 [Caption below the panel:]